simgrid/SMPI_CourseWare/000_objectives.md

 </h3>

-While many curricular materials have been developed for teaching message-passing, MPI, and distributed-memory programming, this CourseWare relies on the use of <b>simulation</b>, which has the following advantages:
+While many curricular materials have been developed for teaching message-passing, MPI, and distributed-memory programming, SMPI CourseWare relies on the use of <b>simulation</b>, which has the following advantages:

 <div class="ui list bulleted">